RaviTambade/E-Krushi-Project/Dotnet/APIURL.md

 Description    : Returns a list of orders based on  StoreId and Order status.

-Parameterss      : storeId  = 1, orderStatus="delivered"
+Parameters      : storeId  = 1, orderStatus="delivered"

 Body           : None